arborelia/georando/README.md

 - Install Python 3.8 or later
 - Check out this git repository
-- Change options in `georando/generate.py` if you want
+- Change options in `georando/generate.py` if you want.
+This is where you can change things like the difficulty of the logic based on how good you are at GeoGuessr.
 - Run `python3 georando/generate.py` from the root of the repository
 - It outputs an .apworld, which you can copy into Archipelago/lib/worlds
 - An example .yaml template is in the main directory here.
 Put it in your Archipelago/Players folder and generate a world.